SpigotBasics/basics/README.md

 https://discord.com/channels/690411863766466590/1196562355912446094

 ## Compile
-To compile, use `gradlew shadowJar` on the root project.
+To compile, use `gradlew build` on the root project.
+You can also set up the environment variable "TEST_SERVER_PATH" to your test server path, then run `gradlew copyAllToTestServer`.

 Check out the test module on how to add modules.